JNK234/JNK234.github.io/_posts/2025-09-07-my summer internship at relativity.md

 I joined the **[aiR for Review](https://www.relativity.com/data-solutions/air/review/)** team, which builds document review tools.
 The product helps firms process hundreds of thousands of documents to identify what matters—like the difference between reading every page in a library versus knowing exactly which three books contain what you need.

-My work focused on developing AI-powered document analysis capabilities.
 The legal teams faced a common challenge: processing massive document volumes without knowing their contents upfront.
 Was there something critical?
 Something relevant?
 Traditional approaches required exhaustive manual review.
-(Like Mike Ross reading through thousands of documents overnight to find that one critical piece, or identifying red flags that might disrupt a case. )
+(Like Mike Ross reading through thousands of documents overnight to find that one critical piece, or identifying red flags that might disrupt a case.)
+I worked primarily on solving this problem.

 ## A Different Kind of Problem Statement